GiulianoPalazzi/giulianopalazzi.github.io/index.md

 encompassing all of my interests that I can write about and also serving as a vault where I can store any good sources of knowledge or good ideas I have <i>every now and then</i>

+Link to a copy of eric chapelalelala's notes [here](/notes/math1341) to see if KaTeK and the javascript for minimising work